 - 2 ¾ cups water

 - Place all Ancient grains ingredients into the Instant Pot.
 Close the lid, lock and seal the knob.
-Set to manual HIGH pressure for 20 minutes, release steam and let sit for 10 minutes on the keep warm setting.
+Set to manual HIGH pressure for 20 minutes.
+Then release steam and let sit for 10 minutes on the keep warm setting.
 Stir and serve or store.
+If the grains look a little wet, let them sit with the lid off for around 5 minutes and they should absorb any extra water.
+I have successfully made several double batches in the Instant Pot.

 Ancient Grains Oven Instructions from TFKIncrease water to 3 ½ cups.
 Preheat oven to 375 degrees F. Using a medium oven proof baking dish or casserole, mix all ingredients together, cover with foil and seal the edges tightly.
 Bake until all grains are fully cooked, about 75-85 minutes.
 Mix well before serving.
 Makes about 5 cups. www.planttestkitchen.com